 WHAT ARE “LIQUIDATED” DAMAGES?

 In some cases, employees may be awarded what the law calls “liquidated” damages.
 Liquidated damages are a set amount intended to compensate you for losses that are difficult to quantify, such as wage violations stretched over a long period of time – or wage violations that clearly happened, but the precise amounts are difficult to document because of lost records or sloppy recordkeeping.
-The penalties that employees can be awarded after winning a wage claim or a wage lawsuit against a California employer can be substantial.
+Some companies use business consulting services in these situations, but the penalties that employees can be awarded after winning a wage claim or a wage lawsuit against a California employer can be substantial.

 California wage and hour laws even give employees whose lawsuits prevail the right to collect attorneys’ fees and court costs from the employer.
 More than any other state, California extends substantial legal protections to workers.
 Whether the concern is wages and hours, safety, discrimination, or harassment, every employee who works in California has substantial legal rights that will be enforced by the courts.
 If an employer has violated your rights in California, the law is on your side.